 3. If you struggle to hit your protein, maybe it’s worth it to try recipes with protein snuck in.
 But for me, I’d so much rather eat a delicious cookie done right and add more egg whites to my breakfast or turkey to my sandwich.
 If I plan ahead I can always eat more food!
 That’s never been a problem for me.
 This is why those Lenny cookies will never do it for me.
 The fat and carbs are pretty comparable to one of these chewy crispy beauties fresh out of the oven!
 And the added protein is not a selling point for me.
 That’s a no-brainer.

 4. Chocolate chip cookies are still my all time favorite dessert.
 But I have learned I just really like a big dessert at night to look forward to, and a cookie is gone too fast.
-I opt for giant bowls of topped ice-cream.
-Or of course my ice-cream topped mighty muffin like this one and this one… I’ll log one of these babies occasionally as a special afternoon snack.
+These days I always opt for my giant nightly shake.
+Or my ice-cream topped mighty muffin like this one and this one.
+I’ll even sometimes log one of these babies for a special afternoon snack.
 If it’s important to me, I can sacrifice and make it fit!
 And I do.

-This is gonna wipe out a good 14 grams of fat and 42 carbs.
+So hear me out… One of these chocolate chip cookies is gonna wipe out a good 14 grams of fat and 42 carbs.
 Which is a lot.
 BUT if you love cookies like me it’s totally doable.
 I usually have some snacks planned throughout the day that add up to more than that, so if I know I’m gonna bake a batch and want in on the fun, it just takes the place of those!
 The trick is all in the planning.
 That’s the beauty of macros.
 I don’t feel like I’ve been cut off from this iconic dessert that brings me so much JOY.
-If so I’m sure I’d eventually quit this thing.
-But I also know exactly what they cost me now and sometimes I’d rather have a yummy protein bar as a treat PLUS a bowl of oatmeal… or a giant yogurt bowl… or a sandwich… or just some straggler carbs for when I want to grab some popcorn or chocolate peppermint pretzels throughout the day!
+If so, I’m sure I would have already quite by now.
+But now I also know exactly what they cost me and sometimes I’d rather have a yummy protein bar as a treat PLUS a bowl of oatmeal… or a giant yogurt bowl… or a sandwich… or just some straggler carbs for when I want to grab some popcorn or chocolate peppermint pretzels throughout the day!
 And it can be different every day.
 You just gotta be honest with yourself.
 Herein lies the beauty of macros.

 Waxing poetic because that’s how strongly l feel.
 About cookies and macros.